oda-hub/hugo-odahub/content/docs/guide-galaxy.md

 # Converting notebook repository into the Galaxy tool.

-The workflow that's prepared following [Development guide] can also be easily converted to the [Galaxy](https://github.com/galaxyproject/galaxy) tool.
+The workflow that's prepared following [Development Guide](docs/guide-development) can also be easily converted to the [Galaxy](https://github.com/galaxyproject/galaxy) tool.

 To trigger the automatic creation of the tool, add the `galaxy-tool` as a topic at the project Gitlab.
 This will trigger the bot, that monitors the GitLab group.
 It will try to convert the repo to the Galaxy tool and create a corresponding PR in the https://github.com/esg-epfl-apc/tools-astro repository.
 The bot uses `galaxy.py` module of the [nb2workflow](https://github.com/oda-hub/nb2workflow) package to do the conversion.
 If automatic conversion is failed for some reason you can debug it by using `nb2galaxy` cli directly.
 Call `nb2galaxy --help` to see the comand-line options.